tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 dG=kG-k'G+exG-e'x'G
 $$

-It must be noted that the Schnorr signature itself is not being verified, but instead the difference *d*. *d* functions as the translating key between two separate independent Schnorr signatures.
+It must be noted that the difference *d* is being verified, and not the Schnorr signature itself. *d* functions as the translating key between two separate independent Schnorr signatures.
 Given *d* and either *s* or *s'*, the other can be computed.
 So possession of *d* makes these two signatures atomic.
 This scheme does not link the two signatures or compromise their security.

 For an atomic transaction, during the setup stage, someone provides the opposing party with the value *d*, and asserts it as the correct value.
-Once the transaction is signed it can be adjusted to complete the other transaction.
-Atomicity is achieved; but can only be used by the person who possesses this *d* value.
-Generally the party that stands to lose money requires the *d* value.
+Once the transaction is signed, it can be adjusted to complete the other transaction.
+Atomicity is achieved, but can only be used by the person who possesses this *d* value.
+Generally, the party that stands to lose money requires the *d* value.

-The *d* value provides an interesting property with regards to atomicity.
+The *d* value provides an interesting property with regard to atomicity.
 It is shared before signatures are public, which in turn allows the two transactions to be atomic once the transactions are published.
-By taking difference of any two Schnorr signatures one is able to construct transcripts, such as an atomic swap multisig contract.
+By taking difference of any two Schnorr signatures, one is able to construct transcripts, such as an atomic swap multisig contract.

-This is a critical feature for Mimblewimble, which was previously thought to be unable to support atomic swaps or lightning channels. [[4]]
+This is a critical feature for Mimblewimble, which was previously thought to be unable to support atomic swaps or Lightning channels. [[4]]

 ## Atomic (Cross-chain Swaps) Example with Adaptor Signatures

-Alice has a certain number of coins on a particular block chain; Bob also has a certain number of coins on another block chain.
-Alice and Bob want to engage in an atomic exchange, however neither of the block chains are aware of each other nor are they able to verify each others transactions.
+Alice has a certain number of coins on a particular blockchain; Bob also has a certain number of coins on another blockchain.
+Alice and Bob want to engage in an atomic exchange.
+However, neither blockchain is aware of the other, nor are they able to verify each other's transactions.

-The  classical way of achieving this involves the use of the block chain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.
+The  classical way of achieving this involves the use of the blockchain's script system to put a hash preimage challenge and then reveal the same preimage on both sides.
+Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it off one chain to the other chain to take his coins.

 Using adaptor signatures, the same result can be achieved through simpler means.
-In this case, both Alice and Bob put up their coins on two of two outputs on each block chain.
-They sign the mulitsig protocols in parallel, where Bob then gives Alice the adaptor signatures for each side using the same value *T* ; Meaning that for Bob to take his coins he needs to reveal *t* and for Alice to take her coins she needs to reveal *T*.
+In this case, both Alice and Bob put up their coins on two of two outputs on each blockchain.
+They sign the mulitsig protocols in parallel, where Bob then gives Alice the adaptor signatures for each side using the same value *T* .
+This means that for Bob to take his coins, he needs to reveal *t*; and for Alice to take her coins, she needs to reveal *T*.
 Bob then replaces one of the signatures and publishes *t*, taking his coins.
-Alice computes *t*  from the final signature, visible on the block chain and uses that to reveal another signature, giving her her coins.
+Alice computes *t*  from the final signature, visible on the blockchain, and uses that to reveal another signature, giving her her coins.

 Thus it can be seen that atomicity is achieved.
-One is still able to exchange information but now there are no explicit hashes or preimages on the block chain: No script properties are necessary and privacy is achieved. [[4]]
+One is still able to exchange information, but now there are no explicit hashes or preimages on the blockchain.
+No script properties are necessary and privacy is achieved. [[4]]

 ## Zero Knowledge Contingent Payments

-ZKCP is a transaction protocol.
-This protocol allows a buyer to purchase information from a seller using coins in a manner which is private, scalable, secure, and importantly in a trustless environment.
+Zero Knowledge Contingent Payments (ZKCP) is a transaction protocol.
+This protocol allows a buyer to purchase information from a seller using coins in a manner that is private, scalable, secure and, importantly, in a trustless environment.
 The expected information is transferred only when  payment is made.
 The buyer and seller do not need to trust each other or depend on arbitration by a third party. [[6]]

 ## Mimblewimble's Core Scriptless Script

-As previously stated, Mimblewimble is a block chain design.
+As previously stated, Mimblewimble is a blockchain design.
 Built similarly to Bitcoin, every transaction has inputs and outputs.
 Each input and output has a confidential transaction commitment.
-Confidential commitments have an interesting property where in a valid balanced transaction one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
+Confidential commitments have an interesting property where, in a valid balanced transaction, one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
 Taking the difference of these inputs and outputs results in the mulitsig key of the owners of every output and every input in the transaction.
 This is referred to as the kernel.

-Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures which are created from the aforementioned excess value. [[7]]
+Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures that are created from the aforementioned excess value. [[7]]

-Since the values are homomorphically encrypted, nodes can verify that no coin are being created or destroyed.
+Since the values are homomorphically encrypted, nodes can verify that no coins are being created or destroyed.